bloomberg/chromium.bb/README.md

     e.g. `git commit ... && git cl upload ...`
     You will be prompted for credential and a description.

-4. At https://codereview.chromium.org/ you’ll find your issue listed; click on it, and select Publish+Mail, and enter in the code reviewer and CC google-breakpad-dev@googlegroups.com
+4. At https://chromium-review.googlesource.com/ you'll find your issue listed;
+    click on it, then “Add reviewer”, and enter in the code reviewer.
+Depending on your settings, you may not see an email, but the reviewer has been notified with google-breakpad-dev@googlegroups.com always CC’d.